xxx111-design/AgeTransGAN/README.md

 ![Teaser image](./AgeTransGAN-sample.png)
 ![Teaser image](./AgeTransGAN-sample2.png)
-**Picture:** *AgeTransGAN for age regression and progression.
-The red box face is input.
-High resolution image with 1024 by 1024 pixels.*
+**Samples:** *Made by the AgeTransGAN for age regression and progression.
+The face in the red bbox is the input, and the rest are generated aged faces, all in 10242 pixels.*

 **Abstract:** *We propose the AgeTransGAN for facial age transformation.
 The proposed AgeTransGAN is composed of an encoder, a decoder, a discriminator, an age classifier and a face expert.
 The encoder converts an input image with a target age label to an identity latent code and an age latent code.
 The decoder, developed upon the StyleGAN2 synthesis network, takes the identity latent code and the age latent code as input to generate a face which preserves the input identity and is at the target age.
 The discriminator is made of the proposed Conditional Multilayer Projection (CMP) for better age feature extraction by the incorporation of the target age label into the age feature.
 The age classifier enhances the desired age classification, and the face expert guarantees the preservation of the input identity on the output.
 The novelties of this study include the following: 1) The CMP discriminator built upon multilayer age feature fused with the label-conditional projection; 2) A new architecture developed on a latest style transfer network for achieving identity-preserving facial age progression and regression in a unified framework; 3) The high-resolution facial age transformation with a competitive performance compared to state-of-the-art approaches.*

 ## Test and Demo
-You can test your own images as follows:
+We offer two versions of our AgeTransGAN, one for 10-age-group and the other for 4-age-group.
+You can enter your image as the input and our AgeTransGAN generator will generate 10 or 4 aged faces as output by the following steps (it requires Linux, Python 3.6, Cuda 10.1, Pytorch 1.40, Tensorflow 2.10):

-1. Edit [./test/run_10group.sh](./test/run_10group.sh) or [./test/run_4group.sh](./test/run_4group.sh)  to generate specific age groups of your own pictures.
+1. Change the default input image 1.jpg in [./test/run_10group.sh](./test/run_10group.sh) or [./test/run_4group.sh](./test/run_4group.sh) for using the 10-group generator or 4-group generator.
 ```
 > ./test/run_10group.sh
 python main.py --img_size 1024 --group 10 --batch_size 16 --snapshot ./snapshot/ffhq_10group_820k.pt --file img/1.jpg